 Data sources and quality control procedures are briefly described below.
-For further information on the data sources used in World Ocean Atlas 2001 (WOA01) refer to the World Ocean Database 2001 (WOD01) series (Conkright et al., 2002a).
+For further information on the data sources used in World Ocean Atlas 2001 (WOA01) refer to the World Ocean Database 2001 (WOD01) series (Conkright et al., 2002a and O'Brien et al., 2002).
 The quality control procedures we have used in preparing these analyses are described by Conkright et al. (2002b).